akeskimo/rethmeter/README.md

 Remote temperature and humidity meter controller with visualizer.

 # Requirements
-In order to make it easier to test and deploy the project the project builds are containerized with docker which you can install on any platform (Mac OS X, Windows, Linux) on the below link:

-Install Docker:
+The project builds are containerized and deployed on docker images to make the code more portable.
+To install docker, follow the instructions on link below:

 https://docs.docker.com/get-docker/

+**Extra**
-In order to access prebuilt images, you will need a Docker Hub account https://hub.docker.com/signup
+To download prebuilt images, you will need a Docker Hub account https://hub.docker.com/signup

 # Development